hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 pH dropped to 3.3 and temperature to 80F.
 It's definitely time to stop lactobacillus activity, which I did by boiling the wort.

+Wort tasted nice and sour, but very clean.
+Getting pumped!

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/hgmnz/20183503406/in/album-72157655784368350/" title="Untitled"><img src="https://farm6.staticflickr.com/5617/20183503406_8bfd689c58_z.jpg" width="480" height="640" alt="Untitled"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 I crushed the coriander seeds by placing them in a bag and using a kitchen